Stop Messing About, 1969

 Stop Messin’ About, a catchphrase coined for Kenneth Williams by Galton and Simpson back in the days of Hancock’s Half Hour.
 It seemed the perfect title for a radio series starring one Kenneth Williams that would run for two series between 1969 and 1970.

-Kenneth Williams had starred in various radio series as various characters since and had been starring in Round The Horne, when in 1968 it’s star, Kenneth Horne, died suddenly at the end of series four.
+Kenneth Williams had starred in various radio series as various characters since and had been starring in Round The Horne when, in February 1969, it’s star, Kenneth Horne, died suddenly at the end of series four.

 This prompted a rewrite of the material intended for series five. ( A similar idea had been used before in the 1950’s in which Galton and Simpson had been asked to take over writing duties on Calling All Forces, which eventually also found one Tony Hancock promoted to star, read that story in full by checking out our interview with Ray Galton and Alan Simpson).